-Columbia College is a private Institution and is approved to operate by the California Bureau for Private Postsecondary Education (BPPE) and this approval meets the minimum state standards.
-Columbia College has been granted approval to operate under the terms of California Education Code (CEC) section 94890(a)(1).
+Columbia College is a private Institution and is approved to operate by the California Bureau for Private Postsecondary Education (BPPE) and this approval to operate means Columbia College complies with state standards as set forth in the California Education Code (CEC) and Title 5, California Code of Regulations (CCR).
+Columbia College has been granted approval to operate under the terms of CEC section 94890(a)(1).